chopachom/mocha-exports-ui/README.md

 Exports2 UI for Mocha
 =====================

-This projects lets you write your Mocha tests in the same way as original exports UI but it adds pending and exclusive tests and shortcuts for assigning variables to the context.
+This projects lets you write your Mocha tests in the same way as original exports UI but it adds pending and exclusive tests and shortcuts like `let` and `const` for assigning variables to the context.

 Compare BDD interface and Exports2 interface: